fbpx

 That girl was standing there looking at me so earnestly, and I suddenly realized I was about to tell her something she would either reject as utter nonsense or receive as the most stunningly beautiful news anyone had ever told her.

 I spit it out.
 I looked her dead on and told her that she can live forever.
-One day she can be free from death, free from pain, free from sadness, free from evil and sin, living with Jesus.
+One day she can be free from death, free from pain, free from sadness, free from evil and sin, and living with Jesus.

 Her eyes grew big with astonishment.
 “Wow!
 Really?
 No one ever told me before!”